BackupTheBerlios/hjb-svn/trunk/docs/rst/message-translation.rst

     + javax.jmx.BytesMessage

-* On both sending and receiving, the HJB message **must** include the version parameter and value HJB message.
+* On both sending and receiving, the HJB message **must** include a field containing the version of the HJB message.

-  - the version parameter name is *hjb_message_version*
+  - the version field name is *hjb_message_version*

-  - the version parameter value for HJB messages as defined in this document is *1.0*
+  - the version value for HJB messages as defined in this document is *1.0*

 .. _HJB-encoded: ./codec.html